ben854719/Tranquille-Garden-Text-Application/README.md

  ## Python Accessibility Features:

-- Customizable Fonts: Choose from ADHD- and Dyslexia-friendly typefaces to reduce the visual strain.
+- Customizable Fonts: Choose from ADHD and Dyslexia-friendly typefaces to reduce the visual strain.

 - Adaptive Color Schemes: Personalize contrast and background tones to improve the focus and the comfort.